pyrotato/cse15l-lab-reports/wk3-servers-and-bugs.md

 }
 ```

 At a quick glance, it looks like the code is doing what it's meant to do: it's iterating through the array from start to finish and reassigning values from the end to the beginning.
 If we trace the code to further understand the problem, we realize that once `i` from the for loop passes the halfway mark in `arr.length`, the loop starts referencing values that have already been rewritten in order to finish the array.
-That means that every time, around half of the array is incorrectly reversed because the loop no longer had an accurate reference point, like if you tried to copy a manuscript but someone patched in the second half with the first half reversed once you got halfway.
+That means that every time, around half of the array is incorrectly reversed because the loop no longer has an accurate reference point, like if you tried to copy a manuscript but someone patched in the second half with the first half reversed once you got halfway.

 So how can we fix this?